JuanBrachoDev/Vinyl/README.md

 1. [Google Fonts](https://fonts.google.com)
     - Google fonts were used to import the 'Monoton' and 'Righteous' fonts.
 1. [Font Awesome](https://fontawesome.com)
-    - Font Awesome was used to add icons like the ones used in the addremove buttons, and the tutorial floating action button.
+    - Font Awesome was used to add icons like the ones used in the add remove buttons, and the tutorial floating action button.
 1. [jQuery](https://jquery.com)
     - jQuery was used to enhance JavaScript code, providing useful methods and selectors to it.
 1. [Git](https://git-scm.com)